swetjen/Simple-Minecraft-Server-Wrapper/README.md

 # Overview

-Simple Minecraft Server Wrapper (SMSW) keeps your server up to date with the latest snapshot or production version of Minecraft from Mojang.
-Its less than 100 lines of code and designed to be super lightweight and simple.
+Simple Minecraft Server Wrapper (SMSW) keeps your server running and up to date with the latest snapshot or production version of Minecraft from Mojang.

-This has been tested successfully on Mac and Windows 7.
+This has been tested successfully on Mac, Debian, and Windows 7.

 If there’s interest from folks I’ll consider updating it with more features.